 You can file a special circumstances appeal if your family financial situation changes

-The Office of Financial Aid & Scholarships has an Independent Special Circumstances Form and a Dependent Special Circumstances Form for students (and their families) to complete the appeals process.
+The Office of Financial Aid & Scholarships has an Independent Special Circumstances, a Dependent Special Circumstances and a Budget appeal form(forms are located in the Appeals section) for students (and their families) to complete for the appeals process.
 With the significant change to the FAFSA protocol and base year, the Office of Financial Aid & Scholarships has developed a newly formatted Special Circumstances Form that should make completion of an appeal more flexible.

-When submitting a Special Circumstances Form, all students are required to submit the following:
+When submitting an Independent Special Circumstances Form or a Dependent Special Circumstances Form (forms are located in the Appeals section), all students are required to submit the following:

 - V-1 Verification Worksheet for Dependent or Independent Students (included with the appeal form)